upn3xt/chrono/journal/JOURNAL.md

 to understand what to do and not do.
 Also, external functions like printf are something that need a new way in.
 A new keyword or methodoly to do so.
 Maybe like zig's way of interop or something more classy.
 Depends on me for real.
 After that I want to start to work on formatting and show calculation results.
 That's it for now.

+## Am I done resting?

+Nope, but since I came this far and the video about chrono is still being worked on, I'd like to fix some of the remaining issues in the code generator.